lakkatv/lakka-website/content/articles/2014/07/18/a-brand-new-website.md

 ## About Lakka itself

 It has been a long time since we last released.
 We are working hard integrating adding the XMB-like menu.
-Though it is not yet fully functionnal (some feature are missing).
+Though it is not yet fully functional (some feature are missing).
 But it is just a matter of week until we release it.

 We got some prototype version, and kivutar released a [video](https://www.youtube.com/watch?v=bnJQa1J_v5s) on a running menu on Raspberry Pi.

 PC port works just fine.
-We managed to play Nintendo 64 and Playstation One games without noticeable issues concerning framerate.
+We managed to play Nintendo 64 and Playstation One games without noticeable issues concerning frame rate.

 We also started to port the system to cubieboard.
 It still has the RGUI menu, but we managed to run a few roms.